treemoons/NodeJs-Chat/readme.md

 > # **NodeJs**
 -  Use grammar ES6 at latest,node version -v14.8

-- just node  `start.js`
+- just  `node ${workspaceFolder}/myNodeTest/start.js`

-- all route in directory named controllers
+- all route in the directory named controllers

 - file `"./myNodeTest/data"` is sqlite3 for test